-Built a unified and sustainable web and mobile app-based platform offering a full suite of medication-assisted treatments for opioid addiction.
+thoughtbot partnered with Groups Recover Together to design and build a user-centric, unified, and sustainable web and mobile app-based platform offering a full suite of medication-assisted treatments for opioid addiction.

 Groups Recover Together (Groups) delivers medication-assisted treatment and group therapy to over 11,000 sufferers of Opioid Use Disorder in the USA.

 Unlike traditional one-to-one therapy, Groups unites people at different stages of recovery for shared learning and accountability.
 Before 2020, Groups main delivery model was face-to-face, with some tele-medical support for those in rural areas.

 Groups switched to a 100% remote care model in response to the COVID-19 pandemic, delivering treatment virtually via a combination of spreadsheets, manual text messages, and Ring Central meetings.
 Groups’ core outcomes stayed constant despite the switch to 100% remote care, with a majority of users feeling as or more supported through telemedicine.

 "It was important to us that our members be a significant input in the design of this platform.
 That focus on letting our members guide the way has led us to be more thoughtful about how the app can build and foster community, as well as reduce friction in the overall recovery experience.
 Recovering from opioid addiction is hard enough.
 We knew we had to build a tool that enhanced and simplified the member experience.”

 – Michelle Cartier, VP of Product Management at Groups Recover Together